benedekfazekas/mranderson/README.md

 ## Config and options

-### Two modes: unresolved dependency tree and shadowing only
+### Two modes: shadowing only and deeply nested

 MrAnderson has **two modes**.
-It can either work on an unresolved dependency tree (the default) or only shadow a list of dependencies based on a resolved dependency tree.
+It can either created a **deeply nested** directory structure for the unresolved dependency tree based on the marked dependencies or only shadow (**shadow only** -- the default) a list of dependencies based on a resolved dependency tree of the same dependencies.

-Working on an **unresolved dependency tree** means that the same library -- even the same version of the library -- can occur multiple times in the dependency tree.
+In **deeply nested** mode the same library -- even the same version of the library -- can occur multiple times in the unresolved dependency tree.
 When processing the tree MrAnderson walks it in a depth first order and creates a deeply nested directory structure and prefixes the namespaces and the references to them according to this directory structure.

 Let's see [cider-nrepl](https://github.com/clojure-emacs/cider-nrepl)'s list of dependencies in the project file (as it is at the time of writing this README):